subrato29/backend-js-bootcamp/mongodb/MONGODB-COMPASS-CONNECTION-PUBLIC-NETWORK.md

-Connect to MongoDB Compass from public n/w
+Connect to MongoDB Compass deployed in public n/w
 ===============================================

 link